chabad360/hugo-gh-pages/README.md

     # Only use if you have a custom domain for your site.
     branch: master # Or anything else
     # Only use if your site is not hosted on the gh-pages branch.
+    repo: you/you.github.io
+    # Only use if your pushing to a different repo.
+    # Dont add ".git" to the end of the URL (youl'll get 404s).
+    hugoVersion: extended_0.58.3
+    # Use if your site requires a specific version of Hugo
+    # Append "extended_" to the beggining to use Hugo Extended
 ```

 ## Credit